 Divergent 3D, based in Torrance, California, USA, was founded in 2014 with the aim of revolutionising the automotive industry through advanced technologies such as metal AM.
 In 2019, the automotive manufacturer Czinger Vehicles was founded; this company is majority owned and controlled by Divergent 3D, but separately financed.
 This article introduces the company and man behind Divergent 3D, Kevin Czinger, and the Czinger 21C hypercar (Fig. 1), to explore how the solutions developed by these two companies are changing the way OEMs are thinking of automotive production.

-Metal AM in the automotive industry
+Metal Additive Manufacturing in the automotive industry

 Prototyping with metal AM is nothing new in the automotive industry.
 R&D can often justify higher prices to test a part and make design iterations faster and more productive.
 As metal AM advances, the question looms of if, or how, this technology will move from prototyping to production.